Just Action Team

 Starting in April, the Just Action Team will send out a monthly email newsletter detailing new study group options, speaker events, action opportunities and resources.
 If you would like to receive this email, please fill out the “join the team” form below and you will be added.

-- WATCH: Pastor Rockford and co-chairs Vernon Hooks and Harris Philips how the Just Action Team fits into our vision at McFarlin.
+- WATCH: Pastor Rockford and chairs of the committee share how the Just Action Team fits into our vision at McFarlin.

 - READ: CALL TO ACTION by the UMC Council of Bishops